Combinatorial approach to the interpolation method and scaling limits in sparse random graphs: Proofs: Optimization problems in Erd o s--R e nyi graphs

-The idea of the proof is similar, and is based on the combination of the notions of frozen variables and equivalency classes.
-Two nodes (variables) $i$ and $k$ are defined to be equivalent $i\sim k$ if there does not exist two assignments $x,x'$ such that $x_i=x'_i$, but $x_k\ne x'_k$, or vice verse: $x_i\ne x'_i$, but $x_k=x'_k$.
-Namely, either both nodes are frozen or setting one of them determines the value for the other in every optimal assignment.
-Let $O_j^*,~1\le j\le J$ be the set of equivalence classes (the set of frozen variables is one of $O^*_j$).
-Let $e=(i_1,\ldots,i_K)\subset [N]$ be a hyperedge added to $\G_0$, and let $H_e:\{0,1\}^K\rightarrow \{0,1\}$ be the corresponding edge potential.
+Using the convexity of the function $x^K$ on $x\in[0,\infty)$, we obtain the result. \textit{NAE-K-SAT}.
+The idea of the proof is similar and is based on the combination of the notions of frozen variables and equivalency classes.
+Two nodes (variables) $i$~and $k$ are defined to be equivalent $i\sim k$ if there do not exist two assignments $x,x'$ such that $x_i=x'_i$, but $x_k\ne x'_k$, or vice verse, $x_i\ne x'_i$, but $x_k=x'_k$.
+Namely, either both nodes are frozen, or setting one of them determines the value for the other in every optimal assignment.
+Let $O_j^*, 1\le j\le J$, be the set of equivalence classes (the set of frozen variables is one of $O^*_j$).
+Let $e=(i_1,\ldots,i_K)\subset[N]$ be a hyperedge added to $\G_0$, and let $H_e\dvtx \{0,1\}^K\rightarrow\{ 0,1\}$ be the corresponding edge potential.
 We claim that if $i_1,\ldots,i_K$ are not all equivalent, then $H(\G+e)=H(\G)$.
 Indeed, suppose without the loss of generality that $i_1\not\sim i_2$ and $x,x'$ are two optimal solutions such that $x_{i_1}=x'_{i_1}, x_{i_2}\ne x_{i_2}'$.
-From the definition of NAE-K-SAT model it follows that at least one of the two solutions $x$ and $x'$ satisfies $H_e$ as well, and the claim then follows.
+From the definition of NAE-K-SAT model, it follows that at least one of the two solutions $x$ and $x'$ satisfies $H_e$ as well, and the claim then follows.
 Thus, $H(\G+e)=H(\G)$ only if $i_1,\ldots,i_K$ all belong to the same equivalence class.
 Provided that this indeed occurs, it is easy to see that the probability that $H(\G+e)=H(\G)$ is $2/2^K$.
 The remainder of the proof is similar to the one for the K-SAT model.